mrhota/rust/src/doc/guide.md

 }
 ```

-We can re-write this as a `match`:
+We can re-write this using `match`:

 ```{rust}
 fn cmp(a: int, b: int) -> Ordering {